LostAccount/OpenCore-Legacy-Patcher/docs/MONTEREY-DROP.md

 ## Newly dropped hardware

-With Monterey, Apple continues their their somewhat ruthless march of dropping Intel hardware.
+With Monterey, Apple continues their somewhat ruthless march of dropping Intel hardware.
 This release saw the removal, and thus addition into OpenCore Legacy Patcher, of the following models:

 * iMac14,4
 * iMac15,1